A core element of reinventing my business is the total revamp of my website.

 Corporate Events are last because I think they are the last aspect of my previous business ecosystem that will re-emerge from the depths of the COVID19 plunge.

 New Home, About and Headshot pages are first because, well, better thought out versions of those pages are absolutely crucial to attracting and informing new clients.
 Everyone needs a headshot these days for their work from home digitally adapted side hustles turned income streams, plus headshots are relatively safe to do and I enjoy the heck out of making them.

-Portraits are of the same line of thought as headshots; I have always done them but didn’t build them into the revenue stream that they could be.
-The portfolio pages I always ran for my portraits and headshots simply didn’t do the services justice.
-People need to be informed as to why I think I am most fit for their work.
+Portraits are of the same line of thought as headshots; I have always done them but didn’t try to grow them into the revenue stream that they could be.
+The portfolio pages I always ran for my portraits and headshots simply didn’t do the services I provide enough justice.
+Visitors need to be informed as to why I think I am the best option for their needs.
 It’s time to improve.

 Another aspect of this revamp is what I’m calling the Quartly(ish) Newsletter.
 I should probably get around to publishing the first edition sometime soon.
 But it would be good to be done with at least Phase 2 of the website revamp and have this blog more fleshed out before sending that crucial first edition.
 But, I also don’t want to wait too deep into the year before sending the newsletter because our inboxes are about to be destroyed by ....The Holidays (dun dun duuuuuun).